 This is why I love NPR: Scientists Befuddled in Missing Teaspoon Caper The best part of this is that the article that NPR reports on was published in BMJ: The case of the disappearing teaspoons: longitudinal cohort study of the displacement of teaspoons in an Australian research institute “…the scientific literature is strangely bereft of teaspoon related research”?
 “The tragedy of the commons applies equally well to teaspoons”?
 Poetry.
-I’m totally nominating this..
+I’m..
 Read More

 Activation Of Brain Region Predicts Altruism, from ScienceDaily “…fMRI scans showed that increased activity in the posterior superior temporal sulcus strongly predicted a person’s likelihood for altruistic behavior. …the ability to perceive other people’s actions as meaningful is critical for altruism…” So, the opposite of altruism then is sociopathy?
 That explains a lot.

 As my students know, I have a thing for giant squids.
 So here’s some happy news: Researchers catch giant squid, from CNN The one pictured here is just a peanut, in giant squid terms: a mere 24 feet long.
-There are two things that are extremely cool about this: one, that the research team brought the squid to the surface and caught it there, and two, that they got video of it.
-This..
+There are two things that are extremely cool about this: one, that the research team brought the squid to the surface and caught it there, and two, that they got video..
 Read More

 Probably fell between the sofa cushions.